docker/extensions-sdk/docs/extensions/multi-arch.md

 ## Introduction

-As an extension author, you must ensure the extension is supported for the following architectures:
+As an extension author, you must ensure the extension is supported for at least the following architectures:

 - `linux/amd64`
 - `linux/arm64`